Saving Time, Labor, and Money with Pneumatic Batch Blending

 Unlike a mechanical batch mixer, in which ingredients are measured and loaded into the mixer, mixed by a mechanical agitator or other mechanical means, and discharged from the mixer to a material handling system, the pneumatic blender is generally integrated with the material handling system.

-The pneumatic blender is mounted at the bottom of the conical discharge hopper of a storage vessel, as shown in Figure 1, or dense-phase pneumatic conveying transporter.
+The pneumatic blender is mounted at the bottom of the conical discharge hopper of a storage vessel, as shown in Figure 1, or dense phase pneumatic conveying transporter.
 The blender consists of a conical housing called a blending cone (or cone casting) that’s mounted with several aeration valve assemblies.
 Each valve assembly includes an air cylinder and valve air seal and is connected to a compressed-air supply.
 The supply pressure to the valve assemblies is controlled by a regulator on the compressed-air supply’s manifold.
 The valve assemblies are installed around the blending cone at different angles so they can inject compressed air upward into various areas in the hopper.
 An outlet valve, most often a pneumatically operated butterfly valve that’s linked to the blender controls, is at the blending cone’s bottom.

 In operation, ingredients for the batch are fed one at a time by gravity or pneumatically into the vessel, forming layers.
 When the controls activate the blender, the aeration valve assemblies inject gentle pulses of compressed air through the blending cone into the center of the vessel’s hopper section.
 The injected air expands in volume, aerating the material in the hopper bottom and gently lifting it.
 This aerated material now has a lighter bulk density than the material above it, causing the lighter material to migrate upward while gravity draws the heavier material downward (Figure 1).
 The interaction of the upward- and downward-flowing materials mixes the entire batch.
 The blending action is controlled by the air pulses’ frequency, duration, and pressure.
-Because these pulse variables depend on the characteristics of each batch ingredient and the batch size, they must be determined by testing in the blender supplier’s lab (discussed later in this article).
+Since these pulse variables depend on the characteristics of each batch ingredient and the batch size, they must be determined by testing in the blender supplier’s lab (discussed later in this article).

 Once blending is complete, the outlet valve opens and the batch discharges by gravity into the downstream handling system or process.
-When the blender is used on a storage vessel, the outlet valve is often connected to a dense-phase conveying system because the system’s low transport velocity will convey the blended batch without segregating it.
+When the blender is used on a storage vessel, the outlet valve is often connected to a dense phase conveying system because the system’s low transport velocity will convey the blended batch without segregating it.

 Controls.
 Depending on the application, the blender can be controlled from a control panel at the blender or a remotely located PLC.
 Either can be preprogrammed with pulse settings for individual batches.